jeremy-w/ayadn/README.md

 - get posts starred by a user

+- get posts reposted by a user

 - get users who starred a post

-- read the App.net Global stream

-- read the App.net Explore streams: trending, checkins, conversations
+- read the App.net other streams: Checkins, Global, Trending, Conversations

 - delete a post

-- find original post from a repost
+- save/load a post

 ## TL;DR